شهر هوشیار؛ بازاندیشی در مفهوم شهر هوشمند

 چکیده [English]

-Findings and Discussion: Using the Fuzzy DEMATEL method, the study analyzed and prioritized the challenges of the smart city across ten primary dimensions.
+Results and Discussion: Using the Fuzzy DEMATEL method, the study analyzed and prioritized the challenges of the smart city across ten primary dimensions.
 The analysis revealed that challenges such as "conceptual and philosophical critiques," "erosion of human agency," "institutional and financial capacity," and "governance and policymaking" are among the most influential factors and serve as structural drivers for other challenges.
 In contrast, components such as "social justice," "citizen participation," "public education," and "cybersecurity" primarily appear as outcomes.
 The results indicate that critically interrogating the conceptual foundations of the smart city and attending to its causal and intermediary layers are prerequisites for effective and sustainable solutions.
 In this regard, the proposed alternative model of the "wise city" is introduced as a human-centered, ethical, and holistic framework.
-Emphasizing wisdom, meaning, justice, and social responsibility, this model repositions technology as a tool for human flourishing and ecological sustainability and offers a conceptual alternative to address the crises of the contemporary city.
+Emphasizing wisdom, creativity, and cultural and spiritual values, this model repositions technology as a tool for human flourishing and ecological sustainability and offers a conceptual alternative to address the crises of the contemporary city.

 Conclusion: The findings revealed that the core challenges of the smart city are rooted less in technical and infrastructural dimensions and more profoundly in philosophical, conceptual, and institutional levels.
 The dominance of a technology-driven perspective, while enhancing efficiency, has simultaneously led to inequality, the erosion of human agency, and environmental crises.
 In response, the alternative model of the “Wise City” was proposed, founded on participatory governance, social justice, and meaning-oriented development, in which technology is regarded as an ethically grounded tool serving human flourishing.
-The pillars of this model were redefined across six domains: people, economy, governance, environment, mobility, and living and the transition toward it was identified as a strategic necessity for addressing contemporary urban crises.
+The pillars of this model were redefined across six domains: people, economy, governance, environment, mobility, and living.
+Ultimately, transitioning toward this model is identified as a strategic necessity for addressing contemporary urban crises.

 کلیدواژهها [English]